cuongnt-vgu/sudoku-assignment-0Darksoldier0/Readme.md

 I hope you would understand my circumstances, and spend some time take a look at my code.

+***NOTE: Please CLONE and RUN this on VISUAL STUDIO, I do not know if it works on VISUAL STUDIO CODE.

 To RUN and perform TEST CASES, go to the 'main.c' file for instructions

-***NOTE: Please run this on VISUAL STUDIO, I do not know if it works on VISUAL STUDIO CODE.